gurgenyegoryan/crypto-news/ISSUES_ANALYSIS_AND_FIXES.md

 ```

 2. **On Server - Environment Variables**:
-Ensure these are set in your .env or docker-compose:
+Ensure these are set in your .env or docker compose:
 ```env
 DATABASE_URL=postgresql://user:password@host:5432/cryptomonitor
 FRONTEND_URL=https://your-frontend-domain.com